planetscale/nextjs-planetscale-starter/README.md

 - `BASE_URL`

 > Note: The initial build will fail if the database is not set up following TODO

+Once it is live, go to the `/admin/setup` page to create an admin account to get started.

 ### Caveats